raganwald/raganwald.github.com/_posts/2018-09-08-surprise-a-practical-albeit-infrequently-needed-use-for-the-y-combinator.md

 ---

-### the use case for the long-tailed widowbird
+### the use case for the decoupled trampoline

-To recapitulate the use case for the long-tailed widowbird, in the rare but nevertheless valid case where we wish to refactor a singly recursive function into a trampolined function to ensure that it does not consume the stack, we previously had to:
+To recapitulate the use case for the decoupled trampoline, in the rare but nevertheless valid case where we wish to refactor a singly recursive function into a trampolined function to ensure that it does not consume the stack, we previously had to:

 1. Refactor the function into tail-recursive form;
 2. Refactor the tail-recursive version to explicitly invoke a trampoline;
 3. Wrap the result in a trampoline function.

-With the long-tailed widowbird, we can:
+With the decoupled trampoline, we can:

 1. Refactor the function into tail-recursive form;
 2. Refactor the function into "why bird form," then;